When it comes to the success of a multifamily community, there is one critical factor: Occupancy!

 Once all of your factors are in place, using your apartment occupancy calculation regularly will help your team track key metrics over time to ensure you’re staying within acceptable ranges.
 If you find that you have a falling occupancy rate based on your calculations, it’ll be a leading indicator that your team needs to take time to determine where you can make improvements.

 At the end of the day, every property manager and leasing team must be ready to combat a low occupancy situation.
-It can happen, but if you understand that it may be coming and have the ability to track leading indicators, plan for it, and ramp marketing / leasing efforts well in advance, you will push through it.
 With a little effort you can make your apartment occupancy calculator a true guide for your community and team, and a true asset proving an invaluable return.